php-ru/symfony-docs-ru/frontend/encore/babel.rst

 will work in whatever browsers you want.
 To configure the browsers that you need to support, see :ref:`browserslist_package_config`.

-After change our "browerslist" config, you will need to manually remove the babel cache directory:
+After changing your "browserslist" config, you will need to manually remove the babel cache directory:

 .. code-block:: terminal